 What is an HOA chart of accounts?

-Without a clear COA, generating accurate financial reports becomes impossible.
+Without a clear CoA, generating accurate financial reports becomes impossible.
 This lack of clarity can lead to mistrust among homeowners and potential legal issues.
 A proper COA provides the granularity needed to track expenses against the budget, ensuring that the board can make informed decisions about raising dues or deferring maintenance.

 HOAs as non-profit entities